Graduate Assistant Fact Sheet

 (12 months of coverage)

-1 Graduate students on fall/spring assistantship appointments often receive some form of additional support in the summer (e.g., wage payroll, scholarship funds, Fixed Term-II Lecturer appointment, etc.), so that total annual support is often greater than reflected for the fall/spring assistantship.
+2 Graduate students on fall/spring assistantship appointments often receive some form of additional support in the summer, so that total annual support is often greater than reflected for the fall/spring assistantship.

-2 Actual support value will vary with assistantship type, stipend grade, number of summer credits taken and residency status, and choice of SHIP, Dental and Vision coverage (e.g., Individual, Individual & Dependent, Family, etc.).
+3 Actual support value will vary with assistantship type, stipend amount, number of summer credits taken and residency status, and choice of SHIP, Dental and Vision coverage (e.g., Individual, Individual & Dependent, Family, etc.).

 As of July 1, 2000, graduate assistants are no longer required to pay FICA taxes on assistantships.
 This exception to the payment of FICA (Social Security and Medicare taxes) is based upon education and not employment being the predominant aspect of graduate assistants’ relationship with the University.
 As a result, graduate assistants do not have 7.65% withheld from their stipend for FICA taxes.
-This will amount to a savings of approximately $1,594 for the average 2016 Fall 1/2-time total stipend ($20,837).
+This will amount to a savings of approximately $1,665 for the average 2017-2018 academic year 1/2-time total stipend ($21,762).

 Circumstances occasionally occur that prevent graduate assistants (including graduate teaching assistants, graduate research assistants, and graduate assistants serving as resident assistants) from performing the duties of their appointment.
 Consistent with Penn State's continuous effort to support the personal and professional development of all members of our community, these guidelines seek to reduce the professional and personal stresses that can develop when graduate assistants encounter extenuating circumstances that warrant a temporary absence from their assistantship duties, while continuing their stipend and benefits.
 Guidelines for Graduate Assistant Paid Leaves delineate how instances of personal and/or family illness, injury, childbirth or adoption for graduate assistants should be addressed by the unit funding the assistantship.
 For information about medical and other leaves during assistantship appointments, please review the University’s Guidelines for Graduate Assistant Paid Leaves.